aalto-grades/aalto-grades/README.md

 6. Update documentation and API definition as needed.
 7. When developing the client, update (at minimum) the translation keys of all languages using `npm run trans-parse` as described in `client/README.md`.
-8. Create a pull request to the `dev` branch.
+8. Create a pull request to the `main` branch.
 9. Check that all requirements pass.
 10. Request someone to review your PR.